-Study and learning phase.
 For ease of learning, pairs were divided over three sets and participants learned one set before moving on to the next.
-Participants first studied a set of 20 critical pairs and 6 filler pairs which were individually presented in white on a black background in the middle of the screen for 4000 ms (400 ms ITI).
+Participants first studied a set of 20 critical pairs and 6 pairs which were individually filler presented in white on a black background in the middle of the screen for 4000ms (400ms ITI).
 A pseudo-randomized test-feedback cycle followed in which participants responded with the target into a microphone when a cue appeared.
-The cue remained on the screen for 3500 ms or until the participant responded.
-Each trial concluded with a display of the correct target in violet for 1000 ms (400 ms ITI) regardless of the answer provided.
+The cue remained on the screen for 3500ms or until the participant responded.
+Each trial concluded with a display of the correct target in violet for 1000ms (400ms ITI) regardless of the answer provided.
 Participants needed to achieve a 50% correct criterion for critical words (i.e., 10 words) to continue to the second set of 26 words.
-If the participant failed to reach this criterion, the test-feedback cycle was repeated once.
-Regardless of the percentage correct (on set repetition) the participants concluded this phase with a learning test covering words from the three sets without receiving trial feedback.
+If the participant failed to reach this criterion, the testfeedback repeated cycle was once.

+Regardless of the percentage correct (on set repetition) the participant continued with the second and third set following an identical procedure (if necessary, with a repetition).
+Participants concluded this phase with a learning test covering words from the three sets without receiving trial feedback.
 Again, they were required to reach the 50% learning criterion.
 If the participant failed to reach criterion, the complete study and learning phase was repeated once.
-Any participant who recalled less than 50% of the word pairs correctly on the second learning test was excluded from further participanton.
+Any participant who recalled less than 50% of the word pairs correctly on the second learning test was excluded from further participation.